 The typical day of an Assistant Language Teacher (ALT) starts early with a morning staff meeting.
 For the most part, you can just sit quietly and listen.
 Then the homeroom teachers will be off to their classes.
 They will usually drop off a schedule of your classes for the day on your desk if they didn’t send you one by email earlier that week.

 There are usually a minimum of two to three and a maximum of five classes a day.
 If it’s a special day like Christmas or Halloween, elementary schools usually ask you to work more hours.
 The day ends by 5pm or 6pm, depending on activities.

 Lunches will be served and eaten in the classrooms with the students.
 Lunches are pretty healthy and very Japanese.
 There is usually rice or noodles with a different array of dishes with soup and milk.
 Your company will almost require you to pay and eat with the kids as that is part of the job of spending time with the students.

 The meals are around 200YEN (around 2 dollars) so it’s actually a pretty good deal.
 If you aren’t into Japanese food all that much you can choose to baggy the lunch.
-Something that I did was that I would swamp something such as natto (fermented soybeans) for something a particular student doesn’t like that I would want.
+Something that I did was that I would swap something such as natto (fermented soybeans) for something a particular student doesn’t like that I would want.

 This is usually a good way to get in good with the students so that you can become more involved during the lunch hours.
 This move is especially helpful when you haven’t learned a great deal of Japanese to communicate with them.

 The truly fun part of being an ALT is hanging out with the kids after class.
-There will be cleaning to do be done after classes and unlike schools in Canada or America, the cleaning is all done by the students and teachers.
+There will be cleaning to do be done after classes and, unlike schools in Canada or America, the cleaning is all done by the students and teachers.

 I recommend just carrying a cloth around and wiping while saying hi to the kids.
 After classes are done, there are club activities and you can pick one you are interested in and join in with the kids.
 If you want to try everything as I did, you can walk around after school and see what the kids are doing and join in if you are interested.